 If updates are waiting to be installed, you must restart your computer before they go into effect.
 To do this, click on the Start menu “Power” icon and select “Restart.”

-Continue if you still have problems with a Kernel Security Check blue screen.
+Continue if you still have problems with a kernel security check failure blue screen.

-Windows 10 comes with Windows Defender; if you are running a third-party antivirus at the same time Windows Defender is running, this can easily cause the Kernel Security Check Failure.
+If you are running a third-party antivirus while the Defender runs, this can easily cause the Kernel Security Check Failure BSOD errors.

 Here’s a guide on how to deactivate Windows Defender.

-If you still have the issue even with Windows Defender off, you should check if the third-party antivirus is causing the problem by interfering with other aspects of Windows.
+Suppose you still have the issue even with the built-in antivirus tool off.
+In that case, you should check if the third-party antivirus software is causing the kernel security check failure blue screen error by interfering with other aspects of Windows.

-Fix 8: Run a System Scan for Corrupt Files
+Fix 6: Run the System File Checker Tool Scan for Corrupt Files

-The more files are used, the more likely they are to become corrupt and create the Kernel Security Check Failure.
-Windows 10 has an automatic file check app built into it that can find and repair some corrupt files.
-You should run this scan in Safe Mode.
+The more that Windows system files are used, the more likely they become corrupt and create the Kernel Security Check Failure blue screen error.
+You can use the System File Checker tool (SFC) built into Windows that can find and repair some corrupt system files too.
+You should run this system scan in Safe Mode.

-Once you have restarted in Safe Mode, press the [X] key and the [Windows] key together.
+Once you have restarted into Safe Mode, press the [X] key and the [Windows] key together.
 On the menu that appears, select “Windows PowerShell (Admin).”

-When the PowerShell opens, type in “sfc /scannow” or cut and paste the command without the quotation marks.
-Then, press [Enter].
+When the PowerShell opens open command prompt, type in “sfc /scannow” or cut and paste the command without quotation marks.
+Then, hit Enter on your keyboard.

-After the scan finished (it could take some time), type “Repair-WindowsImage -RestoreHealth” (without the quotation marks) into the new prompt or copy and paste the command there.
-Press [Enter] when you are done.
-Again, it may take some time for the repair to finish.
+After the system file checker is complete (it could take some time), type “Repair-WindowsImage -RestoreHealth” (without quotation marks) into the new command prompt window or copy and paste the command there.

-Fix 9: Use File Explorer to Check the Disk
+Fix 8: Use File Explorer to Check for Corrupted Hard Disk Errors

-File Explorer has another method of checking a drive for errors.
+File Explorer has another method of checking for hard disk errors.
 Here is how to run this scan: